iamsuudi/messaging-app/README.md

 ## What I learned

 It was my first time moving bundled client code to the backend and serve html from the server.
-It is very fast than hosting react code separately.
+It is very fast compared to hosting react code separately.

 I also learned that managing and scaling react-app gets more difficult as the app gets more complex.
 I have been using react-router for client side SPA routing and zustand for state management.
 Next.Js solves all the problems related to server components, SSR and built-in router.